MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamChannelMessage.md

 This method does not support federation.
 Only the user in the tenant who sent the message can perform data loss prevention (DLP) updates on the specified chat message.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaTeamChannelMessage](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamChannelMessage?view=graph-powershell-beta)

 ## SYNTAX